viodotcom/ppca_rs/readme.md

 * It's written in Rust, with only a bit of Python glue on top.
 You can expect a performance in the same leage as of C code.
 * It uses `rayon` to paralellize computations evenly across as many CPUs as you have.
 * It also uses fancy Linear Algebra Trickery Technology to reduce computational complexity in key bottlenecks.
-* Battle-tested at FindHotel with some ridiculously huge datasets.
+* Battle-tested at Vio.com with some ridiculously huge datasets.

 ## Quick example